miraculixx/flightdelays/README.md

 * Include Github comments on the page, https://stackoverflow.com/a/26608674
 * Hosting web pages on github, https://help.github.com/articles/user-organization-and-project-pages/

+# Implementation

+## Code

+The app is implemented in a modularized approach using requirejs AMD modules.
+Backbone.js is used to implement the plots (as Views).
+In this model, the index.html provides the page layout, app.js implements application logic by instantiating views as specified (declarative), and the views modules implement and encapsulate all the d3 and d3plus logic.
+This separation of concerns has many advantages, in particular the app is easier to extend and change.
+In addition, most of the code is independent of the specific data and could be easily adopted to a different data set and a different data story.

+## Versions

+* Initial version - see initial_version.pdf and corresponding commit https://github.com/miraculixx/flightdelays/tree/initial

 ## Data files

 * File with base data: